FAQs

 A work capacity decision must be appealed/reviewed as follows: –

-• If you are not satisfied with the outcome of the insurer’s internal review then before the decision taking effect you need to lodge an Application for Dispute Resolution with the Workers Compensation Commission of NSW
+- If you are not satisfied with the outcome of the insurer’s internal review then before the decision taking effect you need to lodge an Application for Dispute Resolution with the Personal Injury commission of NSW

 Your lawyer will assist you in making this application.